Operating a place of first arrival

 - biosecurity training and communications

-- documentation of all the above requirements.
+- documentation of all the above requirements, including an operating manual.

 Check other MPI requirements

-- are an MPI-approved transitional facility
+- they are an MPI-approved Transitional Facility

-Their requirements are outlined in facility standards, import health standards and craft risk management standards.
+- their requirements are outlined in facility standards, import health standards, and craft risk management standards.

 Find requirements for: